jia-wu-feng/PP2PG/README.md

 BS-Seq

-Identification of differentially methylated regions
+Identification of allele-specific DNA methylation (ASM)

 (1) samtools was used to sort bam files by name after phasing.